6 Free Activities To Boost Your WellBeing

-I recently went camping in a place that has no cell service for 4 days.
-We returned home around noon on a Sunday, and I chose to just keep my phone off until 8:30 the next morning.
+I recently went camping for 4 days in a place that has no cell service.
+I returned home around noon on a Sunday, and I chose to just keep my phone off until 8:30 the next morning.
 A bold move in this day and age.

 I felt a significant decrease in my anxiety from being outside and away from my phone all weekend, and I wanted to keep that feeling as long as I could.
 So, instead of jumping back on resuming life onscreen again, I simply just laid in the sun and read my book, rode my bike without headphones, drove in silence, and noticed my thoughts.
 Having that dedicated awareness to my own experience while going about my life, undistracted or reliant on external stimulus was incredibly grounding.